-It’s also your chance to tell them what to expect from their first day, week and beyond, to show they’re in good hands.
+This opportunity provides you with a chance to tell them what to expect from their first day, week and beyond.
+Show them that they’re in good hands.
 The more graduates know what to expect, the more they’ll relax and enjoy the experience.

 Send a welcome pack

-Now’s a great time to send a graduate-specific welcome pack, answering all the questions graduates might think are too small or silly to ask.
+Now’s a great time to send a graduate-specific welcome pack.
+This is the perfect opportunity to answer all the questions that your graduate might think are too small or silly to ask.
 Mentally walk-through their day and ensure nothing’s slipping through the cracks.

 Major roundabout near you closed?
 Parking?
 Door code?
 Dress code?
 Receptionist’s name?
 Arrival time?
 Lunchtime?
 Vegan food available at lunch?
 Leave time?